ethoreson/pig_latin/README.md

 ## SPECS:

   The program does nothing to non-alphabetical characters, since they do not contain consonants or vowels.
   Example Input: 3
   Example Output: 3

-The program adds "ay" to single-letter words beginning with a vowel.
+  The program adds "way" to single-letter words beginning with a vowel.
   Example Input: i
   Example Output: iway

   The program adds "ay" to single-letter words beginning with a consonant.
   Example Input: r
   Example output: ray

 The program treats 'y' as a consonant if it is the first character.
 Example Input: yak